The Secretary of State was asked—

 My hon.
 Friend raises a very important point.
 I encourage him and Newark Women’s Aid to take part in the consultation.
 On the long-term funding of women’s refuges, it is fair to say that nothing is off the table.
 The Government have not ruled out a national funding scheme, if our consultation shows that that is correct.

-The Government’s recently announced proposed reforms to supported housing suggest that entitlement to housing benefit when women enter a refuge will be paid directly to local authorities.
+The Government’s recently announced proposed reforms of supported housing suggest that entitlement to housing benefit when women enter a refuge will be paid directly to local authorities.
 This is effectively pulling the plug on secure funding and jeopardising the security of life-saving refuge organisations.
 Given the comments the Minister has made this morning, and the assurances that he will work with the refuges, will he meet me and refuge organisations to discuss their grave concerns about the sustainability of this model?

 Representing the Department for Communities and Local Government, I find quite offensive the idea that giving funding direct to local authorities to support women in crisis in their community is in some way pulling the plug on them.
 We have been absolutely clear that we will continue to review the funding for care and support, and whether housing costs should be paid direct as grants to local authorities or not.
 We continue to explore all the options, including a national model for refuge provision.